patrikx3/redis-ui/README.md

 * Full statistics pages, can be useful
 * This is just a New Kind on the Block in the Redis world, so, of course, there are advantages and disadvantages in the other Redis GUIs
 * Dark - Dracula / light themes
+* Search
+  * Client side mode searching in keys - small key set
+  * Server side mode searching in keys - large key set
+  * Search mode
+    * the search keys starts with a string key
+    * the search keys includes a string in the key

 ## Releases
 https://github.com/patrikx3/redis-ui/releases